FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 7.rst

    Mismatched slope, flow area and n-values are the most common causes of channel instability.
    A combination of revisions may improve numerical instability.

     - Abrupt changes in slope or severe adverse slope may cause in- stability.
       Use the PROFILES program to fix irregular bed slope conditions.
     - Review the cross-section flow areas over several channel elements in PROFILES.
       Eliminate any abrupt changes in cross section areas between channel elements.
       If the surging occurs at low flows, review only the bottom portion of the cross section not the bankfull conditions.
     - Decrease the channel Courant number in the TOLER.DAT file.
       Decrease the Courant number in 0.1 increments until a reason- able lower limit of 0.2 is reached.
     - Insufficient floodplain area.
       Small floodplain surface areas can exacerbate unsteady flow.
       Review SURFAREA.OUT and in- crease the available grid element surface area for flood storage.
     - Increase the n-values for the grid elements in the vicinity of the surging flow.
     - Adjust the floodplain grid element elevations around the problem element.
     - Increase the channel length within the grid element.
     - The hydraulic structure discharge rating curve or table may be poorly matched with the upstream or downstream channel hydraulics.
       Review the hydraulic structure rating curve or table and compare the discharge values to those found in the HYCHAN.OUT file for that particular channel element or the next one upstream.

 Unexpected supercritical flow on alluvial surfaces:

-- Adjust the limiting Froude number using the FROUDL variable in the CONT.DAT file or the FROUDC variable in the CHAN.
+    - Adjust the limiting Froude number using the FROUDL variable in the CONT.DAT file or the FROUDC variable in the CHAN.DAT.
-  DAT.

     - Increase the floodplain or channel roughness values.
     - Modify the slope.
       The grid elevations assigned by the FLO-2D Plugin may not be representative of the field condition.
       Change the grid element elevations to make the channel or floodplain slope more uniform.

 Variable mudflow sediment concentration:

     - Review the sediment concentration in the inflow hydrographs in the INFLOW.DAT file.
     - The relationships for viscosity and yield stress should fall with the research data presented in the reference manual.

 FLO-2D simulation runs slow